-OpenVMS usage: ast_procedure

-type: procedure value

-access: call without stack unwinding

-mechanism: by 32- or 64-bit reference (Alpha and I64)
+access: call without stack unwinding mechanism: by 32- or 64-bit reference

-mechanism: by 32-bit reference (VAX)

 Blocking AST routine to be called whenever this lock is granted and is blocking any other lock requests.
-The blkast argument is the 32- or 64-bit address (on Alpha and I64 systems) or the 32-bit address (on VAX systems) of this routine.
+The blkast argument is the 32- or 64-bit address of this routine.
 Locks that are converting to a new mode, but that are not yet granted in the new mode, do not receive blocking ASTs.